Last Updated on May 11, 2022

 In case you don’t see it in the row, click the See All option to expand the list of apps you have installed on Firestick.
 From there, you will be able to launch the FOX Sports app.

-How to Activate the FOX Sports App on Firestick?
+How to Activate the FOX Sports App on a Fire tv stick?

 Activating the FOX Sports app is relatively easy.
 Once you have your TV provider login credentials in hand, you can follow the steps below.

-- Launch the FOX Sports app on Firestick.
+- Launch the FOX Sports app on Fire TV Stick.

 - A notice about Fox Sports Go might show up, which is an entirely separate app that offers local and regional sports content.
 Click Continue to dismiss the message.